 As we were ready to leave the park, we crossed the Suspension Bridge, one of the longest pedestrian suspension bridges in the world.
 This is an awesome experience where you can get great views towards the park and surrounding area.

 We had an amazing day at Sunway Lagoon.
 By the time we got back to our hotel it was almost evening and we were all very tired.
 Before falling asleep, Eric asked me if we can return to the water slides.
 He continued mentioning the park for a few days, which means picking Sunway Lagoon for his birthday was a great success.

-Disclosure: We received complimentary tickets for Sunway Lagoon, in return for an honest review.
+Disclosure: This article contains affiliate links.
+We received complimentary tickets for Sunway Lagoon, in return for an honest review.
 As usual, all the opinions expressed here are our own.